Understanding Eczema and Effective Care

 The skin is particularly receptive to active ingredients at certain times of the day.
 Studies show that skin permeability is about 40% higher in the evening than in the morning.

-- Morning: Light, quickly absorbed formulations
+- Morning: Light, fast-absorbing formulations

-- Evening: Richer ointments for night regeneration
+- Evening: Richer creams for night regeneration

 - Wash and dry hands thoroughly

-- Warm slightly between the palms
+- Gently warm between palms

-- Massage in with gentle, circular movements
+- Massage in with gentle, circular motions

-Combination with other products - The layering principle
+Combination with Other Products - The Layering Principle

-Skin care products should be applied in the correct order: from thin to thick.
+Skincare products should be applied in the correct order: from thin to thick.

-Series | Product type | Waiting time | Purpose |
+| Order | Product Type | Waiting Time | Purpose |

-Step 1 | Cleaning (pH-neutral) | - | Remove dirt and allergens |
+| 1st Step | Cleansing (pH-neutral) | - | Remove dirt and allergens |

-Step 2 | Moisturizing serum | 2-3 minutes | Introduce hyaluronic acid and ceramides |
+| 2nd Step | Moisturizing serum | 2-3 minutes | Introduce hyaluronic acid, ceramides |

-Step 3 | Eczema ointment | 5-10 minutes | Active ingredients and barrier protection |
+| 3rd Step | Eczema cream | 5-10 minutes | Active ingredients and barrier protection |

-Step 4 | Sun protection (daytime) | - | UV protection for sensitive skin |
+| 4th Step | Sunscreen (daytime) | - | UV protection for sensitive skin |

 "My grandmother taught me: 'The skin must drink before it can eat.'
-Today we know scientifically why this wisdom is true – well-hydrated skin absorbs active ingredients much better."
+Today, we scientifically know why this wisdom is true – well-hydrated skin absorbs active ingredients much better."

 - Avoid hot water (max.
 37°C) - damages the skin barrier

-- Rubbing when drying - pat gently instead
+- Rubbing when drying - instead, pat gently

 - Application on completely dry skin - slight residual moisture is optimal

-Prevention is the best medicine
+Prevention is the Best Medicine

 Preventing new eczema flare-ups is just as important as treating acute symptoms.
 Eczema often follows a predictable pattern that you can break.

-Benefits of preventive care
+Benefits of Preventive Care

-- Strengthens the natural skin barrier in the long term
+- Strengthens the natural skin barrier long-term

-- Saves costs for emergency treatment
+- Saves costs for emergency treatments

 - Significantly improves quality of life